Hawk-PDX/Hawk-PDX/README.md

 - Whatup all!
 I’m Garrett 👊
 - ❤ I’m interested in ... my wife and kids!...tinkering, tech, 3D printing and rc cars.
 - Let's chat about ... absolutely anything!
 All ears :)
 - Programming language base...
-JavaScript + React
+JavaScript + React + Python + Flask + C# + NextJS + Vite + SQLAlchemy
 - 🌱 I’m currently learning ...
-Python.
+How to implement a solid forward-facing public presence.
-- I’m looking to collaborate on ...  ill get back to you after I finish this Bootcamp... 😅
+- I’m looking to collaborate on ... pretty much anything, I'm always looking for an opportunity to assist as well as learn! 👍🏽
-- 📫 How to reach me ... phone or email XD
+- 📫 How to reach me ...
+LinkedIn, phone or email ^^
 - Pronouns: ... 🥷🏽
 - ⚡ Fun fact: One of life's conundrums... the cooralation between geometry and pizza.
 Let's
 - talk shapes!!! 😂